billyc/immersion/_posts/2023-09-12-sept-update.md

 **Media:** I gave up on Pokemon as expected.
 But I found [Avatar the Last Airbender](https://www.turkanime.co/anime/avatar) and have been using
 Whisper AI to generate accurate subs for each episode as I watch it.
 This is nice because it forces me to read every line, and after I edit the sub file I watch the whole episode.
 I'm only about five episodes in, but finding that the speech rate is _much_ slower than Pokemon.
-Especially the Fire Nation (Ateş Ulusu!) sections with Prince Zuko and his Uncle, are often very zen and slow.
-Without subtitles I still cannot understand very much, but maybe it's getting a little easier.
+Especially the scenes focuing on the Fire
+Nation (Ateş Ulusu!)
+Prince Zuko and his Uncle, are often spoken very zen-like and slow.
+Without subtitles I can't understand very much, but it is definitely getting a little easier.
 I am still watching YouTube channels as above.

 ## Verdict

 OK so I feel like I'm spending a TON of time in immersion between all of these different mixed up activities.
 I've never spent this much time trying to learn Turkish.
 I think it is starting to click; each book has been a little bit easier than the last.
-There is still so far to go: videos and anime and media are still almost entirely incomprehensible without subtitles.
+There is still a long way to go: videos and anime are still very incomprehensible without subtitles.
 But even THAT is a bit better already.
-The vocab base is helping, as I'm hearing words now that I didn't know six week ago.
+The vocab base is really helping, as I'm hearing words now that I didn't know six week ago.
 And some of the grammar structures are popping out to my ears a little bit.

 Luckily I have matching subs from my Avatar shows, and YouTube has CC on a lot of videos too.
 I'm